AlexandrOlesya/cv/README.md

 A motivated, self-organized person with strong management, communication, and problem-solving skills with constant willingness to learn new things and willing to move further in career and as a person.
 Recently I discovered for myself the beautiful world of IT and fell in love with the basics of programming.
 However, I understand that I don't have strong programming skills yet and until I grow to the next technical level I thought that I could enter the IT-sphere as a QA engineer to learn more about IT and to learn IT from a different angle.
 Interested in getting skills in automating testing and programming in general.

 ## Skills
+* Fundamentals of theory of testing
-* Understanding of Kanban development process
+* Understanding of development processes and methodologies
 * Strong management, communications, and problem-solving skills
 * Dedicated and self-motivated
 * Basics of source control systems (GIT and GitHub)
-* Basics of JavaScript, CSS, and HTML
+* Basics of SQL, JavaScript, CSS, and HTML
 * Actively learning English

 ## Contacts